 In the leisurely surroundings of the commanding officers' lodge, we set about doing the things that lovers do.
 In the log cabin, we talked about our childhoods….

 …giggled about past relationships in the jacuzzi…

-…and made knowing eyes at one another in the sauna.
+…and in the sauna made knowing eyes at one another.

-Then Agni made me stand in this room for a moment while she changed.
+Then Agni made me go and stand in this room for a moment, she told me that she needed to get changed.
+I waited in this room.
 The room seemed to be willing something to happen.
 And then…

 Wow, Agni, nice dress!
 Where'd that come from?!

-Weirdly, she wanted to stop picking through the ruins of the Soviet Union and spend the next couple of hours doing a photo shoot.
+Weirdly, she wanted to stop picking through the ruins of the Soviet Union and spend the next couple of hours doing a photo shoot instead.
 I agreed, because I am spineless.

 And that is basically it.
 Still, she looks great, right?
 Aren't you totally jealous that I got to hang out with her all day?

 Even if I didn't pull her.
 I guess I'll always have my rubble.Follow Alex on Twitter: @alex_hoban